benkiefer/ember-cli-gradle-plugin/README.md

      apply plugin: "com.kiefer.gradle.embercli"

      embercli {
+          // toggle the build environment
           environment = "development"

-          npmRegistry = "https://my-custom-npm-registry.com"
+          // point to a different npm registry npmRegistry = "https://my-custom-npm-registry.com"

+          // use only the presence of the node modules folder to determine up to date status, not all its contents trackNodeModulesContents = false

+          // use only the presence of the bower components folder to determine up to date status, not all its contents trackBowerComponentsContents = false
      }

 For a more complete example including extraction into a project, check out my [sample project](https://github.com/benkiefer/gradle-ember-cli-example).